Increased patrol on I-70 this weekend due to 6-State Trooper Project

-OHIO — Drivers who take Interstate 70 need to be extra careful this weekend.
+OHIO — Drivers who take Interstate 70 will need to be extra careful this weekend.

-There will be increased enforcement on speed, safety belts, and OVI violations starting Friday, Oct.
-6 at 12:01 a.m. to Sunday, October 8 at 11:59 p.m.
+There will be increased enforcement on speed, safety belts, and OVI violations starting today.

 This campaign will not only include the OSHP, but also the Indiana State Police and the Pennsylvania State Police, the spokesperson said.

-Law enforcement conducts this effort to reduce unsafe driving behaviors along the I-70 roadway.
+Law enforcement conducts this effort to reduce unsafe driving behaviors along I-70.

 Other members of the 6-State Trooper Project include the Kentucky State Police, the Michigan State Police, and the West Virginia State Police.